TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-Another interesting file is mysql.yaml, since in this type of file we can find credentials for a database.
+Another interesting file is `mysql.yaml`, since in this type of file we can find `credentials for a database`.

 We list the file: